Radiograph of spine. Image by MarVistaVet

 Type I and Type II Disk Disease

-There are two types of disease that can afflict the intervertebral disk causing the disk to press painfully against the spinal cord: Hansen Type I Disk Disease and Hansen Type II Disk Disease.
+There are two main types of disease that can afflict the intervertebral disk, causing it to press painfully against the spinal cord, nerve roots, and tender dorsal longitudinal ligament: Hansen Type I Disk Disease and Hansen Type II Disk Disease.

 The condition where disk material presses against the ligament above and spinal cord is called disk herniation.